 We can take it up a notch and use a platform that allows us to create a central hub where we have all our business information stored and then that same set of info can be easily published as well to other digital channels.

 Consistent data and enhanced listings can lead to amazing local performance.

 Step 7: Optimize for Traffic & Get People the Right Answer

 Adding a touch of personalization is also an exceptional way to deliver answers to FAQs, especially for users who are using a voice device.

-In 2020, it’s all about being that right answer.
+It’s all about being that right answer.

 Step 8: Saturate SERPS & Universal Results

 You want to take all the steps above to ensure your content matches the search intent across all formats in order to dominate Google’s SERPs.